PiJoules/bug-free-palm-tree/README.md

 The integration tests can still be run with `make test`, which still tests the whole functionality of the project, but it will take a long time for it to complete through speech.

+### Troubleshooting Errors
+I know that Windows distributions of FreeTTS should not have this problem because they are not using Ubuntu 14.04/OpenJDK.
+So if there are any errors that arise while running this that may be caused by this pre-built jar file compiled on my Ubuntu computer, try instead runnning `make run_windows` which will compile everything using the provided jars with the assignment instead of my pre-built jar.
+I haven't tested if this works on Windows, but I have not been able to find anyone else having this problem on anything that isn't Ubuntu.

 ## Usage